joecullin/aoc2021/journal.md

 ---
+## Day 20

+part 1: 5425

+part 2 next step:

+I'm needlessly computing a giant border area.
+- stop growing the border so aggressively
+- figure out how to detect infinite border.
+Whether it's lit or not, there's no point going beyond it.

+---
+## Day 19

+Skipped for now because I'm still catching up, and day 20 looked more appealing.

+---
 ## Day 18

 I started out trying to visualize this as a tree, then gradually found myself thinking of it like a JSON object.